Boys and girls were locked in remote cabins for weeks

 — Poem, notes and drawings by William Eaton.
 Drawing of person with toes in an oval was inspired by a model taking a break from modeling and by the work of the Brazilian painter Tarsila do Amaral.
 Drawing with bars, grasses and water is from the courtyard of the Legion of Honor in San Francisco, looking over the Palisades toward the Pacific.

 ∩ Elvis Presley, Only The Strong Survive.
 The scallops and curry: Saxapahaw, N.C., Middle of Somewhere, Becomes a Draw, by Ingrid K. Williams, The New York Times, January 20, 2012.
-From Percy Bysshe Shelley’s A Defence of Poetry I adapted or deformed a phrase from the penultimate sentence of the essay, which reads “Poets are the hierophants of an unapprehended inspiration; the mirrors of the gigantic shadows which futurity casts upon the present; the words which express what they understand not; the trumpets which sing to battle, and feel not what they inspire; the influence which is moved not, but moves.”
+From Percy Bysshe Shelley’s A Defence of Poetry I adapted or deformed a phrase.
+The original reads: “Poets are the hierophants of an unapprehended inspiration; the mirrors of the gigantic shadows which futurity casts upon the present; the words which express what they understand not; the trumpets which sing to battle, and feel not what they inspire; the influence which is moved not, but moves.”

-The Sissipahaw are now forgotten except, slightly, for their practice of “husquenawing.”
+The Sissipahaw are now forgotten—except by a very few, for the Sissipahaw practice of “husquenawing.”
 As described by John Lawson in The History of Carolina (1714):

 . . . most commonly once a year, at farthest once in two years, these people take up so many of their young men as they think are able to undergo it, and husquenaugh them, which is to make them obedient and respective to their superiors, and, as they say, is the same to them as it is to us to send our children to school, to be taught good breeding and letters.
 This house of correction is a large, strong cabin, . . . made on purpose for the reception of the young men and boys . . .
 [T]hey husquenaugh their youth, which is by bringing them into this house and [keeping] them dark all the time, where they more than half starve them.
 Besides, they give them pellitory bark, and several intoxicating plants, that make them go raving mad as ever were any people in the world; and you may hear them make the most dismal and hellish cries and howlings that ever human creatures expressed; all which continues about five or six weeks, and the little meat they eat is the nastiest, loathsome stuff, and mixed with all manner of filth it is possible to get.
 After the time is expired, they are brought out of the cabin, . . .
 Now when they first come out, they are as poor as ever any creatures were; for you must know several die under this diabolical purgation.
 Moreover, they either really are, or pretend to be dumb, and do not speak for several days, I think twenty or thirty, and look so ghastly, and are so changed, that it is next to an impossibility to know them again, although you were never so well acquainted with them before. . . .
 They play this prank with girls as well as boys, . . .
 Now the savages say if it were not for this, they could never keep their youth in subjection, besides that it hardens them ever after to the fatigues of war, hunting, and all manner of hardship, which their way of living exposes them to.
 Beside, they add, that it carries off those infirm, weak bodies, that would have been only a burden and disgrace to their nation, and saves the victuals and clothing for better people, that would have been expended on such useless creatures.